karicmilica/recipes-nz/recipes-nz/README.md

 If a user is not logged in, he/she can only search recipes by ingredient.

 - to compile clojurescript, launch lein cljsbuild once from the terminal
-- to fill database with recipes, set :main to extraction.recipe_extractor in project.clj and launch lein run from the terminal
+- to fill database with recipes, set :main to extraction.recipe-extractor in project.clj and launch lein run from the terminal
 - to start web-application set :main to server.server in project.clj and launch lein run from the terminal